 BuzzSumo is a must-have for researching topics – both trending and evergreen (classic) – to see what performs well and what doesn’t.
 Meanwhile, you’ll also want to check out Airtable: an interactive spreadsheet tool with tons of cool features.
 Airtable will help you build and maintain an ongoing content calendar.

 If a content marketing course doesn’t explain how to use these tools and what they’re for, look for something else.

 Learn Comprehensive, Up-to-Date Industry Knowledge and Skills with The Content Strategy & Marketing Course

 So, you’re looking for comprehensive, complete, actionable content marketing training…

 The Content Marketing & Strategy Course covers every single knowledge category we’ve listed above and more.
 Take a look:

-This is a well-rounded course that will position you as an expert marketer or strategist once you finish the final lesson.
+This is a well-rounded content marketing course that will position you as an expert marketer or strategist once you finish the final lesson.

-To see for yourself, check out the curriculum, then make a true investment in your content marketing and strategy education and enroll!
+To see for yourself, check out the curriculum, then make an investment in your content marketing and strategy education and enroll today.